datagrok-ai/public/help/domains/bio/macromolecules.md

 ![Cliffs table](../../uploads/macromolecules/cliffs_table_open.gif)

-The line can also be selected with Ctrl click.
+The line can also be selected with Ctrl+click.
 Corresponding row will be marked as selected in cliffs table.
-And it works both ways.
 By selecting a row in table with Ctrl key the corresponding line will be selected on the scatter plot.

 ![Cliffs selection](../../uploads/macromolecules/cliffs_selection.gif)

-Point color corresponds to activity, point size and line opacity correspond to SALI parameter (similarity/activity difference relation).
+Marker color corresponds to activity, marker size and line opacity correspond to SALI parameter (similarity/activity difference relation).

 ![Properties](../../uploads/macromolecules/activity_cliffs_size_opacity.PNG)